Skip to content

 Once deployed, you can create a script to interact with your contract.
 To do so, create a file called scripts/interact.js and add some logic to interact with the contract.

-For example, for the default Lock.sol contract, you can use the following file that connects to the contract at its address and retrieves the unlockTime, which represents when funds can be withdrawn.
+For example, for the default MyToken.sol contract, you can use the following file that connects to the contract at its address and retrieves the unlockTime, which represents when funds can be withdrawn.
 The script converts this timestamp into a readable date and logs it.
 It then checks the contract's balance and displays it.
 Finally, it attempts to call the withdrawal function on the contract, but it catches and logs the error message if the withdrawal is not yet allowed (e.g., before unlockTime).

 interact.js